simonsterckx/spawn-workers/README.md

 ### 2. Spawn Workers

-Create a main file to spawn and manage workers:
+Create a main file (spawn.ts) to spawn and manage workers:

 ```typescript
 import { spawnWorkers } from "spawn-workers";